Maths

 Mrs K Worthington – Maths Subject Leader

-Mr J Lord – Second in Maths
+Mr J Lord – Teacher of Maths and Year 7 lead for Maths

 Mr S Boatwright - Teacher of Maths